lakshmankumar12/general_reading_notes/kubernetes.md

 * ClusterIP
     * This is the default
-    * (to understand better)Exposes a service which is only accessible from within the cluster.
+    * Exposes a service which is only accessible from within the cluster.
+    * Requests coming to the IP and port of the service will be forwarded to the IP and port of ONE OF THE PODS belonging to the service at that moment.
     * (not sure - check) you can use forward-port to expose localhost to the cluster
 * NodePort
     * Exposes a service via a static port on every node’s IP.